nicksieger/tilt-custom-extensions/README.md

 ## tilt_notify

 A simple extension that sends Tilt build results to the Mac OS notification center.

+### Install

 You can install into any running Tilt with:

 ```
 curl -s https://raw.githubusercontent.com/nicksieger/tilt-custom-extensions/main/tilt-notify/extension.yaml | tilt apply -f -
 ```

-Or you can add it to your Tiltfile with:
+Or you can add it to your Tiltfile:

 ```starlark
 v1alpha1.extension_repo(